Diganta165/adv_mobile_application_assesment1/README.md

 ### 6. Account
 - User can change password

+### 7. Dashboard
+- User can see total categories and total book numbers

 ### 7. Dark Mode
 - User can toggle between dark mode and light mode by clicking on the top right icon